 If you don’t want to pay for a sightseeing tour, then try a do-it-yourself version with some of the local buses.
 You won’t have the benefit of a guide or recorded commentary and it’s not easy to replicate the routes followed by the hop-on hop-off bus tours, but take along a decent map and simple guidebook and you should be fine.

-A Travelcard for any zone gives unlimited travel on all London buses for the whole of London.
-If you don’t have a Travelcard, get a Pay as you go Oyster card or use a contactless credit/debit card — the maximum charge for travel by the bus for the whole day is £4.40.
-Or you can buy a bus pass for £5.
+A weekly or monthly Travelcard for any zone gives unlimited travel on all London buses for the whole of London.
+If you don’t have a Travelcard, get a Pay as you go Oyster card or use a contactless credit/debit card — the maximum charge for travel by the bus for the whole day is £5.25.
+Or you can buy a bus pass for £5.90.

 You see something of interest on most bus routes in central London but the following routes pass some of the major sights: